 CHAPTER 11 – ALTERNATIVE BILLING PROCESS TO BILL ON COUNTY TAX ROLL

 SEC.
 11.01.
 Billing and Collecting Delinquencies on Tax Roll.
-The District may provide for the collection of all such delinquent charges that have not been paid and collected at the time of establishing its tax rate, upon the tax roll which District taxes are collected and in the same manner provided by law therefore.
+The District may provide for the collection of all such delinquent charges that have not been paid and collected at the time of establishing its tax rate, upon the tax roll which District taxes are collected and in the same manner provided by law, therefore.

 SEC.
 11.02.
 Other Remedies.
 The District may provide otherwise for the collection of such delinquent charges.
 All remedies herein provided for their enforcement and collection are cumulative and may be pursued alternately or collectively as the District determines.